gzardini/course-CRA/modules/localization/docs/03-exercises/01_localization.md

   Requires: [Knowledge of the software architecture on a Duckiebot](+duckietown-robotics-development#duckietown-code-structure)

-  Results: Understand the trade-offs when dealing with image processing
+  Results: Understand the trade-offs when dealing with image processing parameters

   Results: Insights into the image pipeline of a duckiebot.
 </div>

 ## Introduction

-Determining the position is essential for any Duckiebot to survive in the city.
-In the following section we will go step by step through the various passages of the image pipeline: from image to position.
+Determining its own position in the lane is essential for any Duckiebot to survive in the city.
+In the following section we will go step by step through the various steps of the image pipeline: from image to position.

-Fig. 4.1 shows the 3 important parts of the localization:
+Fig. 4.1 shows the 2 important parts of the localization, the **line detector** and the **lane filter**, and where they stand in the whole image to control pipeline.
+The control aspect will be the focus of the next set of exercises.
+We will focus here only on the two above-mentioned parts.

 <figure>
   <img style="width:30em" src="images/image_pipeline_overview.png"/>
 </figure>

-### Line detector node
+## Line detector node

+### Role of the node

-* Line detector node is responsible for detecting line in front of the Duckiebot in three different colours: red, white and yellow.
+The line detector node is responsible for detecting lines in the field of view of the Duckiebot, of three different colours: red, white and yellow.

+### Ros interfacing of the node

+**The line detector node subscribes to:**

+* The corrected image stream

-* Published by line detector node:
+**The line detector node publishes:**

-Segment list (type: SegmentList.msg) is an array which saves all segments (type: Segment.msg) found in the image.
-A segment consists of colour (red, yellow, white) and 2D vector (startpoint, endpoint)
+* Segment list (type: SegmentList.msg) is an array which saves all segments (type: Segment.msg) found in the image.
+A segment consists of colour (red, yellow, white) and 2D vector (startpoint, endpoint).

-### Lane filter node
+## Lane filter node

+### Role of the node

-* Lane filter node is responsible for estimating the reference position of the Duckiebot with respect to the lanes.
+The lane filter node is responsible for estimating the position of the Duckiebot with respect to the center of the driving lane.

+### Ros interfacing of the node

+**The lane filter node subscribes to:**

+* The segment list from the line detector node

-* Published by lane filter node:
+**The lane filter node publishes:**

 Lane pose (type: duckietown_msgs/lane_pose) is struct with the following parameters which are currently in use:

   1. d (float32) the lateral offset, where d = 0 is the middle of the right lane
-  2. phi (float32) probably the angle
+  2. phi (float32) the angle from the center of the lane to the orientation of the duckiebot

+Note: When the duckiebot is perfectly aligned in the center of its lane, facing forward, this estimation should be (d = 0.0, phi = 0.0)

-#### Bayes filter
+### Bayes filter

 Bayes filters are a probabilistic tool for estimating the state of dynamic systems.
 In the case of our Duckiebot, given a stream of observation (in this case the camera image) we compute a measurement likelihood matrix with a histogram filter.
 This enable us to calculate an initial belief.
 Then, we project the belief of the previous time step to the current time step.
 We can do this in the following way: